NavyaG-lab/Tech-writer/etl_operators/setup_datomic_pii_deletion_monitoring.md

 normal attributes as they are all set in the abstraction.

 Then the main task is to get the malzahar contract names and the raw logs of the db's you are looking for.

+The list of contracts/databases we excise from is as follows:

+1. Acquisition
+2. Bureau
+3. Customers
+4. KarmaPolice
+5. Tubarao
+6. Yellow pages

+Not all of those exist for every country.
+Find the contracts that exist in the countries respective `contracts` folder (e.g. `nu.data.mx.dbcontracts`) and add those to your op.
 Here is a minimal example of the op that is needed for `mx`:

 ```scala
 object DatomicReextractions extends DatomicReextractOp {